-Upon the successful completion of the Core Curriculum, students will have gained:
+Upon the successful completion of the core curriculum, students will demonstrate mastery in the following areas:

-- I. Knowledge of the physical and biological world, which allows them to: - a.
-Demonstrate knowledge of concepts and theories of the physical and biological world - b.
-Demonstrate knowledge of mathematical skills and reasoning - II.
-Knowledge of human behavior and culture, allowing them to: - a.
-Distinguish and apply theories of individual behavior, social interactions, and history. - b.
-Interact effectively in a diverse and multicultural world. - c.
-Identify and analyze creative and literary works and their roles in cultural development. - III.
-Communication and information literacy skills, which allow them to: - a.
-Construct sustained, coherent arguments and explications in a variety of genres. - b.
-Deliver purposeful presentations that inform and persuade. - c.
-Effectively locate, evaluate, and ethically use relevant information. - IV.
-Intellectual growth, spiritual development, and increased self-awareness, which allow them to: - a.
-Demonstrate the ability to think reflectively, informed by theological, scriptural, and philosophical resources. - b.
-Demonstrate compassion and integrity in personal and professional contexts.
+- I. Physical and biological world - Demonstrate knowledge of concepts and theories of the physical and biological world - b.
+Demonstrate knowledge of mathematical skills and reasoning (S) - II.
+Human behavior and culture - a.
+Apply theories of individual behavior, social interactions, and history (L) - b.
+Interact effectively in a diverse and multicultural world (V) - c.
+Analyze creative and literary works and their roles in cultural development - III.
+Communication skills - a.
+Construct sustained, coherent arguments and explications in a variety of genres (S) - b.
+Deliver purposeful presentations that inform and persuade - IV.
+Information literacy skills - a.
+Evaluate appropriate sources of information (S) - b.
+Ethically use sources of information (S) - V. Spiritual development - a.
+Demonstrate the ability to think reflectively, informed by theological, scriptural, and philosophical resources (F) - b.
+Demonstrate compassion and integrity in personal and professional contexts (F)